AndrewGarwood/NetSuite/README.md

 ### Objective
 Transfer historical data exported from QuickBooks Desktop into NetSuite account.
 ### Context
-- I don't have authorization to use the QuickBooks Desktop SDK, so it was necessary to export the historical data as csv files.
+- It was necessary to export the historical data as csv files.
-- I initially used Python and Pandas to transform the data into import-compatible files, but eventually elected to use SuiteScript's [RESTlet][restlet_docs] Script Type because it allows for more control/precision on how records are created/updated (and it would be fun to learn something new).
+- I initially used Python and Pandas to transform the data into import-compatible files, but later elected to use SuiteScript's [RESTlet][restlet_docs] Script Type because it allows for more control/precision on how records are created/updated (and it would be fun to learn something new).

 ### Some Things to Note
 The formal entry point for this project is [main.ts][main_file]